Case Study

 Shipping under constraint

-I made the decision to release the registry as a Beta, without a docs site, rather than delaying the whole release.
-My reasoning was:
+I made the decision to release the registry as a Beta, without a docs site, rather than delaying the whole release:

-• We provided, temporary, in-file documentation so developers could get started implementing without any visuals ready
+• We provided temporary in-file documentation so developers could get started without visuals

-• During Sitecore Marketplace workshops, we had internal developers helping external devs use Blok, where they were observing any pain points first hand, so we could make changes following this
+• During Sitecore Marketplace workshops, internal developers helped external devs use Blok while observing pain points firsthand

 Post-Symposium, we incorporated feedback and shipped the official release weeks later.